 I first met Jeremy Nicholas at a Professional Speaking Association London meeting at the end of last year.
-The PSA brings together speakers and those who (like me) make their living on their hind legs, and the meetings are a packed mix of great and would-be great speakers, business and marketing tips and networking.
+The PSA brings together speakers and those who (like me) make their living on their hind legs, and the meetings are a packed mix of great and would-be great speakers, business and marketing tips and networking, which you can also get from great services like Victorious online.
 Jeremy, whose business tag line is ‘Keeping conference delegates awake since 1994’, was the host of the meeting, linking everything together in a relaxed yet very skilful way.
 I happened to sit next to him at lunch, and we swapped business cards as one does in this kind of setting.

 The following week, I received Jeremy’s email newsletter.
 Reaching for the delete key, I started to read and discovered that rather than a hard-sell, this email was packed with interesting, topical and practical tips on speaking.
 It really was a masterpiece of thought-provoking content, with several sections and inspired by talks and TV interviews, some recent and some less so, with Jeremy’s comments about how the speakers achieved (or not) their desired impact.
 It also mentions his workshops and coaching services, of course.
 Over the months I have come to eagerly look forward to Wednesday morning, when the next instalment arrives.